 Our positive contribution

 We aim to make a positive contribution by delivering tangible benefits to our stakeholders.
-These include the governments that invite us to work in their country, the communities that give us our social licence to operate and the workforce whose expertise we rely on to perform our activities and create value.
+These include the governments of the countries we operate in, the communities that give us our social licence to operate, and the workforce whose expertise we rely on to perform our activities and create value.

 Increasing standards and expectations

-Cairn often seeks to engage in new investment opportunities and locations.
-Our CRMS requires us to understand the CR risks and determine whether we accept them with appropriate mitigation or reject them.
-Although some opportunities may be financially attractive, we may judge them to represent an unacceptable risk due to associated ethical, safety or environmental concerns.
+Cairn often seeks to engage in new investment opportunities and locations, as an operator or JV partner.
+Our CRMS requires us to understand the CR risks and determine whether we accept them with appropriate mitigation, or reject them.
+This assures our Board and management that we can apply our standards and demonstrates the importance of our position to potential partners and investors.